MDMC.trajectory_analysis.observables package

 abstract maximum_frames() int[source]

-The maximum number of CompactTrajectory frames that can be used to calculate the dependent_variables
+The max no. of CompactTrajectory frames able to calculate the dependent_variables.

 Returns: